 Policies

-To deliver the lighting industry’s Strategic Roadmap and increase the value of lighting by 2025, LightingEurope focuses on Better Enforcement, Sound Product Rules, Value of Lighting and Sustainability.
-LightingEurope also specifically addresses certain applications of lighting technology: Emergency Lighting, Automotive Lighting and UV-C Disinfection Technologies
+To deliver the lighting industry’s Strategy 2030, LightingEurope focuses on Better Enforcement, Sound Product Rules, Value of Lighting and Sustainability.
+LightingEurope also specifically addresses certain features of lighting technology: Digital compliance, Emergency Lighting, and Standardisation.

 Technological advancements have significantly impacted the lighting industry.
 Previously unconnected lighting devices and systems have taken the digitisation route and are now connected.